Help & FAQs

 Yes.
 All personal data is handled in full compliance with GDPR.
 We only collect what is necessary to deliver services and improve user experience.
 Confidentiality is a top priority, especially in individual support.

 All training sessions, open call, and matchmaking events are listed on our project website.
-You can also follow our social media and sign up for our newsletter to stay updated.
+You can also follow our social media and sign up for our LinkedIn newsletter to stay updated.

 More detailed information can be found on the dedicated Open Call page, where you’ll find guidelines, eligibility criteria, and the application process.